 Listen to Chad’s conversation with us to learn more about Convoy Fast Track.

-Nikhil is the head of product for the carrier experience team, where he is responsible for building a product that carriers love.
-Before Convoy, Nikhil was at Microsoft and Granular, a farm management startup that was acquired by Dupont Pioneer.
-Nikhil earned an MBA from Harvard Business School and an engineering degree in Computer Science from PESIT, Bangalore.
+Nikhil is the Director of Product for the Carrier Experience team, where he is responsible for building a product that carriers love.
+Before Convoy, he was at Granular, building software for farmers and also worked at Microsoft.
+Nikhil has an engineering degree from PESIT, India and earned an MBA from Harvard Business School.
 Outside work, Nikhil is a coffee nerd, enjoys playing tennis, and is the 2018 Convoy ping pong champion.